 |10||Oscillating fan||Pure white|

-There’s also 60-minute timer that lets you drift off to sleep and have the noise machine turn off by itself.
+There’s also a 60-minute timer that lets you drift off to sleep and have the noise machine turn off by itself.

 In case the white color doesn’t suit your fancy, the LectroFan Classic model is also available in a handsome black color, too.